pragyansharma24/DataVisualizations_ClimateChange/Report.md

 <p align="center">
 <img src="/GlobalWarmingStripes/Global warming stripes.png" alt="Global Warming Stripes" width="600">
 <p>
 This image has been replicated using python code.
-The code and the python files can be found [here](/GlobalWarmingStripes).
+The code and the python files can be found in [GlobalWarmingStripes](/GlobalWarmingStripes) .